Sanflofer/Project1-Visit_Leon/README.md

 ## CREDITS:

-To my mentor and all the Code Institute staff who have had the patience to assist and help me in this project.
+To my mentor and all the Code Institute staff who have had the patience to assist and help me in this project, and to my husband, for insuring my grammar was correct.